Basilica della Santa Casa: The Black Madonna of Our Lady of Loreto

 A legend attributes the original statue of olive wood to Saint Luke, but the style suggests it was created in the 15th century.
 The original statue, dating back to the 1400s, was an image of the Black Madonna with the Christ Child, both of whom were covered since the 16th century with a jeweled mantle or dalmatic.

 The statue was stolen by Napoleonic troops in 1797 and taken to Paris.
 It was returned with the Treaty of Tolentino and ended up in Rome, from where the image made an eight-day journey as a pilgrim Madonna, arriving in Loreto on 9 December 1801.
 During the absence of the original statue from the Holy House, a copy made of poplar wood was placed in the niche and remains the only copy to have been venerated in the Holy House.
 This copy is now enshrined at the Chiesa della Buona Morte in Cannara.

 In 1921, a fire broke out inside the Holy House which incinerated the sculpture.
 At the behest of Pope Pius XI, a new image similar to the original was immediately carved, using the wood of a cedar of Lebanon from the Vatican Gardens.
 It was modeled by Enrico Quattrini and executed and painted by Leopoldo Celani.
-In 1922, the statue was crowned in St. Peter's Basilica in the Vatican and solemnly transported to Loreto.
+In 1922, the statue was crowned in St. Peter's Basilica in the Vatican and transported to Loreto.

 There is a local tradition in the city of Treia that the original statue of Our Lady of Loreto was hidden and replaced with a copy before Napoleon's troops looted the basilica.
 When the copy was returned to Loreto, the exchange with the original statue never took place.
 Thus, it was the copy that was destroyed by fire.
 The original statue was hidden in a convent and then taken by Visitandine nuns to Treia, where it is enshrined at the Church of Santa Chiara.
 Much like the Holy House, it is associated with miracles.